 Hillel has served as Rehearsal Director of Batsheva - the young Ensemble from 2005 until 2016.
 From Season 2016-2017, Hillel is the new Artistic Director of "Batsheva Hosts" series, and manages Batsheva's educational activities for outstanding young dancers.
 In 2010 he received the Yair Shapira Award for the advancement of dance in Israel.
 In 2015 was appionted by the Minustry of Culture as Co-Artistic Director of the Curtain Up Festival, and was awarded the prestigious Landau Prize for the Arts.

-The 2016-17 performance season hosts: Project 48 "Dance Blind Dating" under Dana Ruttenberg's artistic direction, "An Hour with All-Eaters" by Shani Granot and Nevo Romano, "The Other Body" by performance artist Natalie Zuckerman, a piece based on Zuckerman's personal story, HARROWING, by creator and Company alumnus Bobbi Jene Smith, "GRAVITAS" a virtuoso acrobatic dance performance by Ofir Yudilevich, and "Rising" – a dance work by Shira Eviatar.
+In 2017 we hosted: Project 48 "Dance Blind Dating" under Dana Ruttenberg's artistic direction, "An Hour with All-Eaters" by Shani Granot and Nevo Romano, "The Other Body" by performance artist Natalie Zuckerman, a piece based on Zuckerman's personal story, HARROWING, by creator and Company alumnus Bobbi Jene Smith, "GRAVITAS" a virtuoso acrobatic dance performance by Ofir Yudilevich, and "Rising" – a dance work by Shira Eviatar.